CLF78/Midnight-Variety-Pack/README.md

 ### Assets
 Most of the assets in the mod (excluding tracks and music due to file size reasons) are available in (mostly) decoded form in the `assets` folder.
 They can be changed, added or removed, provided the `configure.py` script is updated to match.

+## Contributing
+Thanks for considering contributing to the project!
+The development team currently employs a specific set of tools to ensure consistency and cross-platform support.

-### Development Environment
+### Setting up the Development Environment
+The following dependencies are not strictly necessary, but will be used to analyze any contributed code, therefore their installation is recommended:
+- [clang-tidy](https://pypi.org/project/clang-tidy/) to detect bugs and ensure code cleanliness;
+- [clang-format](https://pypi.org/project/clang-format/) to ensure consistent code formatting.

+These tools are part of the [LLVM](https://llvm.org/) project.
+If you'd rather avoid bloating your system with the full installation, the tools can be installed individually using the linked Python packages.

+### Visual Studio Code-Specific Features
-The authors use [Visual Studio Code](https://code.visualstudio.com/) to work on the project.
-As such, various features are included to improve the development experience with said program:
+Since the authors work on the project using [Visual Studio Code](https://code.visualstudio.com/), various dedicated integrations are included to improve the development experience:
-- Several [tasks](https://code.visualstudio.com/Docs/editor/tasks) are provided to build the project, run checks on the code and launch Dolphin Emulator automatically.
-This requires the [Command Variable](https://marketplace.visualstudio.com/items?itemName=rioj7.command-variable) extension to work correctly;
+- Several [tasks](https://code.visualstudio.com/Docs/editor/tasks) are provided to build the project, perform code checks and launch Dolphin Emulator automatically.
+These require the [Command Variable](https://marketplace.visualstudio.com/items?itemName=rioj7.command-variable) extension to work correctly;
-- The [clangd](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd) extension is used to detect and fix code issues on the fly.
+- The [clangd](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd) extension is used for code completion (Intellisense) and to run `clang-tidy` in the background.
+Various definitions have been added to the code to avoid tripping `clangd` on nonexistent errors.
+    - [Microsoft's C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) must be disabled to avoid Intellisense conflicts.
+- The [clang-format](https://marketplace.visualstudio.com/items?itemName=xaver.clang-format) extension is used to call `clang-format` automatically whenever a code file is saved.